 What to Bring

-Please bring any rocks or crystals that want to come along.
-A journal notebook is encouraged as well as any comforts for sitting on the floor, such as floor chairs, back supports, blankets, pillows, etc. Bring lots of grounding stones.
+Please bring any rocks or cedar related items that want to come along.
+A journal with colored pencils or pens is encouraged as well as any comforts such as blankets, pillows, etc.